 September 21, 2013 at Dundurn National Historic Site.

 The City of Hamilton has prepared this amazing War of 1812 Virtual Tour, taking you through the sites of Burlington Heights (Dundurn National Historic Site), Battlefield House Museum & Park and the Hamilton & Scourge warships.
-Click here to experience the War of 1821 Virtual Tour.
+Experience the War of 1812 through the Virtual Tour.

 Hamilton is part of the Western Corridor Alliance which links communities, including the First Nations, from the western tip of Lake Ontario in Burlington running south-west, along the north side of the Lake Erie coastline, ending at Middlesex County.
 The region is split by the Grand River as it travels south to Lake Erie.
 Learn more at www.westerncorridor1812.com.